Does Endometriosis Hurt all the Time?

 In a world where endometriosis pain is often seen as fleeting or episodic, there exists a silent but profound reality for some of us battling endometriosis: pain all the time.

 And, there are real reasons for this.
-Sometimes it’s in direct relation to the endo; other times it may have little to do with the actual (physical) lesions
+Sometimes it’s in direct relation to the endo lesions; other times it may have little to do with the actual (physical) lesions and be associated with something else.

-For those of you who relate, I too was here!
+Once upon a time, I, too, was here!
 I didn’t really get endo “flairs,” and my periods weren’t awful.
-My own reality was that the endo hurt nearly all the time.
+My reality was that my pelvis hurt nearly all the time.
 I couldn't ride in cars on bumpy roads, couldn’t run anymore (the jolting felt terrible), and even just getting my heart rate up would make my uterus feel like it was going to fall out of my body.
-I was in prison, endo prison … but I’m happy to tell you it went away :) With the correct approach, I’m hopeful yours can too.
+I was in prison, endo prison … but I’m happy to tell you it went away :) With the correct approach, I’m hopeful yours can, too.

-Read on to learn why you may be on the same page as me back in my own endo-days, with never ending pain.
+Read on to learn why you may be on the same page as me back in my endo-days, with never-ending pain.

 1) Lesions and Adhesions Causing Pain:

-Conversely, some of us have HIGHLY sensitive lesions, terribly placed.
-Imagine a deeply infiltrated lesion on the bowel, that hurts everytime stool passes through the intestinal tract (which is all the time, really).
+Conversely, some of us have highly sensitive lesions, terribly placed.
+Imagine a deeply infiltrated lesion on the bowel that hurts every time stool passes through the intestinal tract (which is often… think about it).

 Getting rid of lesions and adhesions like this will take a skilled surgeon.
 Check out www.icarebetter.com for many options!